PCSS-Quantum/QLauncher/README.md

 ## About Project

-Quantum Launcher is a high-level python library that aims to simplify usage of different quantum algorithms.
-The goal is to make learning, using and benchmarking different quantum algorithms, hardware and problem formulations simpler.
+Quantum Launcher is a high-level python library simplifying process of running quantum algorithms.
+Library aims to make it easier to run, test, benchmark and optimize your quantum algorithms, by providing bunch of tools, that can work in almost any configuration.

-<h2 style="text-align:center;"> Main Idea </h2>
-Quantum Launcher splits solving problems on Quantum Machine into 3 main components:

-- Problem: Formulation of the problem that we want to solve, for example: Maxcut or Exact Cover
-- Algorithm: Algorithm implementation that we want to use for solving problem, for example: QAOA, FALQON, BBS
-- Backend: The Hardware or local simulator that we want to use to execute our algorithm
+Library contains preset of problems and algorithms making it easier to benchmark one of them, without repeating the work multiple times (such as construction of problem's QUBO or Hamiltonian).

+Quantum Launcher tries to split currently most common quantum algorithm pipeline, by splitting it into 3 parts: Problem, Algorithm and Backend, and provide some universal interface for running them.

 ![Quantum Launcher](.figures/QL.png)

-<h2 style="text-align:center;"> Supported Features </h2>

-So far Quantum Launcher provides user with:

-- High-level architecture for executing problems
-- Set of predefined problems, algorithms, and backends
+## Supported features

+Additionally to ability of quickly changing tested problem, algorithm or backend Quantum Launcher comes with bunch of useful features such as:

-- Automated processing of the problem
+- Random problem instances generator.
+- Automatic translation between problem formulations (e.g. QUBO -> Hamiltonian)
+- QASM-based translation to match different frameworks (such as running qiskit's algorithm on cirq's computer).
-- Asynchronous architecture to execute problems either standalone or in a grid
+- Asynchronous architecture to execute problems either standalone or in a grid.

-Features planned to be implemented in feature:

-<h2 style="text-align:center;"> Installation and Examples </h2>
+- Access to more advances workflows with qcg-pilotjob.
+- Interface for simple profiling of algorithms.
+- Creation of more complex workflows using WorkflowManager enabling splitting algorithms across multiple devices.

 ## Installation